raphaelbastide/ofont/README.md

-# Use & Modify
+# Ofont

-This repository includes the profile of Use & Modify, a typeface collection CMS.
-You can visit an up to date copy of Use & Modify online: [http://usemodify.com](http://usemodify.com/)
+This repository includes ofont, a CMS for typeface collections.
+You can visit an up to date copy of ofont in use on: [http://usemodify.com](http://usemodify.com/)

 ## Install